 Council has a reasonable expectation at the time of approving the financial statements that the Society has adequate resources to continue its operations and meets its liabilities as they fall due for the foreseeable future.
 This conclusion has been reached from an assessment of three-year financial forecasts and scenario analysis.
-Key items and issues considered include a slight increase in the membership numbers for 2022/23, the end of the fee discount for 2022/23, the continued return of online and in-person events and CPD training in 2022/23 and the continuation of strict cost and budgetary control.
+Key items and issues considered include continuing increase in the membership numbers for 2023/24, the continued return of online and in-person events and CPD training in 2023/24 and the continuation of appropriate cost and budgetary control.

 The Scottish Government announced its plans for the regulation of legal services in December 2022, following a review and public consultation process.
 Scottish Ministers confirmed the Law Society will continue as the regulator of Scottish solicitors, with additional powers and new flexibility to act to protect the public interest when needed.
-Legislation will be brought forward to the Scottish Parliament in 2023.
+Legislation has been brought forward to the Scottish Parliament in 2023, the impact of this legislation on cost base is still evolving, therefore a prudent approach to forecasting has been adopted until cost impact is fully established.